• Home

 Janice Waugh

-And, the bonus of liking this kind of experience is that the guide is usually more than happy to show you around for the pleasure of it.
-Which, in my experience, makes it a better experience.
+The bonus of enjoying this kind of experience is that the guide is usually more than happy to show you around for the pleasure of it.
+Which, I have found, makes it an all around better experience for both.

 Not all of the tips below on finding a free tour guide are about the local experience but they are all great for the budget traveler.